ASHutchinson/Analyzing-Airbnb-Rentals-in-Seattle-WA/README.md

 **Scientific Question:** Hypothesis testing was conducted to determine whether the cleanliness rating for Entire Homes was higher than that for Private Rooms.
-**Null Hypothesis:** The cleanliness rating for Private Rooms is higher than the cleanliness rating for Entire Homes **Alpha Level:** The significance level used was α=0.05 **Assumptions:** Reviewers were non-biased
+**Null Hypothesis:** The cleanliness rating for Private Rooms is higher than the cleanliness rating for Entire Homes **Alpha Level:** The significance level used was α=0.05 **Assumptions:** Reviewers were unbiased
 **Two Samples:** Entire Home listings and Privatet Room Listings

 ## Conclusion
-Private Rooms are more likely to be cleaner than Entire Homes
+I did not reject my null hypothesis

 ## Technologies Used
 * Numpy